Dimensions, custom properties, and tags in Splunk Observability Cloud π

 .

-Example 2: You have hosts that run multiple apps in your environment.
-To identify the apps that a particular host is running, you create a tag for each app, then apply one or more of these tags to the host:<name>
+Suppose you have hosts that run multiple applications in your environment.
+To identify the apps that a particular host is running, create a tag for each app, then apply one or more of these tags to the host:<name>

 dimension to specify the apps that are running on each host.